Netflix wins international Crown with original shows

 3 Min Read

-(Reuters) - Twenty years after Reed Hastings co-founded Netflix Inc, and a decade after the company introduced video streaming, it hit another milestone - one that is key to its ability to sustain its scorching pace of growth.
+(Reuters) - Twenty years after Reed Hastings co-founded Netflix Inc (NFLX.O), and a decade after the company introduced video streaming, it hit another milestone - one that is key to its ability to sustain its scorching pace of growth.

 International subscriber count of 52.03 million at the end of the June quarter eclipsed domestic customer numbers of 51.92 million, Netflix said on Monday.